StefanScherer/docker-windows-box/swarm-demo/README.md

 ## Registry storage

 The storage of the private Docker Registry will be in the `registry-v2/docker` directory.
-On first start the first Windows Server tries to pull the `swarm` image from the private registry and will fail.
+On each Windows machine the Docker image `stefanscherer/swarm-windows:1.2.0` will be pulled.

-Then the swarm image is bootstrapped from `bootstrap/swarm-1.1.0.gz` and then pushed to the private registry.

-From then on building another Windows Server the swarm image is pulled from `registry:5000/swarm:1.1.0`.

 It is save to destroy all the VM's as your Docker images are stored on your host.
 Just recreate the registry and one of the Windows Servers and you can pull your own images again.